 This mixture of reasoning, information, and computation is the thriving conglomerate of logic, philosophy, mathematics, linguistics, and computer science that has put logic firmly at the crossroads of the modern university, and our modern information society.
-This, indeed, is the world of our Institute for Logic, Language and Computation.
+This, indeed, is the world of the Amsterdam Institute for Logic, Language and Computation where I have spent so much of my academic career.

-The mathematical stance: logical systems and their theory
+Logical systems and their theory

-As we have seen by now, logical patterns and systems capture major ideas that can be analyzed and developed as such.
-And the great engine for pursuing that analysis and development has been the mathematical turn of modern logic since the 19th century, turning it into an exact discipline that unleashes the power of mathematical precision to study systems of reasoning and everything that comes in their wake.
+As we have seen by now, logical patterns and systems capture major ideas that can be analysed and developed as such.
+And the great engine for pursuing that analysis and development has been the mathematical turn of modern logic since the nineteenth century, turning it into an exact discipline that unleashes the power of mathematical precision to study systems of reasoning and everything that comes in their wake.
 This is how modern logic works, and nothing that I will say in the remainder of this lecture about broadening the scope of the discipline is intended to depart from this methodology.

-Paradoxes, self-reflection, and foundational theorems
+Paradoxes and foundational theorems

-In particular, the power of mathematical thinking allowed the great logicians of the 1930s to reflect on the basic nature of reasoning itself, both its strengths and its limitations.
+In particular, the power of mathematical thinking allowed the great logicians of the Thirties to reflect on the basic nature of reasoning itself, both its strengths and its limitations.
 A celebrated instance of this style of 'confronting reason with itself', to use a sonorous philosophical phrase, are Gödel's Incompleteness Theorems that capture surprising essential features of the mathematical method par excellence, namely, deductive proof.